dislasriv/nwHacks2025/README.md

 **Ready to take control of your time?
 Try it out and "set your sites" on a better, more productive you!🤩**

-Note: Before running the Chrome Extension, you must have Ollama set up
+Note: Before running the Chrome Extension, you must have Ollama set up locally.

 ## Setting up ollama